 ‘However, the local authority should not set arbitrary upper limits on cost it is willing to pay to meet needs through certain routes.

-Most people have occasions when they don’t use the full amount, for example, when they are away for a few days, or have family staying who can do these tasks instead.
+Most people have occasions when they do not use the full amount, for example, when they are away for a few days, or have family staying who can do these tasks instead.
 We will agree with you what to do with any unused budget.

 If you have been assessed to have short breaks, the costs of these are different to your normal weekly cost and these will be worked out and shown separately.